 The use of generators is not encouraged.
 The noise and exhaust fumes of a generator can be the source of annoyance to other campers.
-The use of other sources of power such as batteries charged by solar panels is strongly encouraged.
-If used, the generator should be sited away from other campers where possible, and steps should be taken to minimize the sound by having it sited in a pit or hole, or have a sound barrier erected around it.
+Alternative sources of power such as batteries charged by solar panels are preferred.
+If used, the generator should be sited away from other campers where possible, and steps should be taken to minimize noise by siting it in a pit or hole, or erecting a sound barrier.
 A generator can only be used between the hours of 8:00am to 9:00pm and should be operated for as short as time as possible.